 Attorneys are very busy, but they should still make time to answer your questions and respond promptly when you reach out to them.
 But some attorneys respond more quickly than others.
 You will need to decide how important it is to quickly get case updates or have your attorney return your call.
 And depending on what you require from your lawyer, find an attorney who can provide that level of communication.

 If you believe that you or your business is a victim of a civil conspiracy involving the internet, contact the experienced internet attorneys at Minc Law to evaluate your case.
-You can schedule your free, initial no-obligation consultation by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+You can schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.